Faezeh-Kh/TestAmplification4Models/README.md

 # TAMO: Automatic Test Amplification for Executable Models
 This repository contains the tool and the evaluation data of the following paper:

-Faezeh Khorram, Erwan Bousse, Jean-Marie Mottu, Gerson Sunyé, Pablo Gómez-Abajo, Pablo C.Cañizares, Esther Guerra, and Juan de Lara.
-2022.
-Automatic Test Amplification for Executable Models.
-In *ACM/IEEE 25th International Conference on Model Driven Engineering Languages and Systems*, October 23–28, 2022, Montreal, Canada.
+Faezeh Khorram, Erwan Bousse, Jean-Marie Mottu, Gerson Sunyé, Djamel Eddine Khelladi, Pablo Gómez-Abajo, Pablo C.Cañizares, Esther Guerra, and Juan de Lara.
+2023.
+A Language-Parametric Test Amplification Framework for Executable Domain-Specific Languages.
+Submitted to the International Journal on Software and Systems Modeling (SoSyM) as an extension of our MODELS'22 paper ([link to the paper](https://dl.acm.org/doi/10.1145/3550355.3552451)).

-The paper is recently accepted and you can find its preprint from [this link](https://hal.archives-ouvertes.fr/hal-03745034).

 ## Introduction
 Behavioral models are important assets that must be thoroughly verified early in the design process.
 This can be achieved with manually-written test cases that embed carefully hand-picked domain-specific input data.